yulijia/freshman21/README.md

 Freshman21 is a Jekyll blog theme, base on theme [Freshman](http://github.com/yulijia/freshman).

-A tribute to Wordperss Theme Twenty-Twelve and Twenty-eleven.
+A tribute to WordPress Theme Twenty-Twelve and Twenty-eleven.

 Enjoy.